singularity-rs/singularity-rs/PLAN.md

 - [ ] Everything not in MVP

 <br/><br/>
-- [ ] Plan it all out before writing code.
+- [ ] Plan it all out before writing code (in progress).
 Update as needed.
 - [ ] decouple graphics itself quite intensely from everything else
 - [ ] Actually, adhere to 'Model-View-Controller' schema
 - [ ] make it simple to make a 3D-version as well (plan that one)